 In September, the Department offers a guided tour of the library for new students.
 Please register via e-mail to firstname.lastname@example.org.

 Where?
 The Schloss Schneckenhof West Library (central lending library and textbook collection)

-The Orientation Phase takes place during the first two weeks of the lecture period.
-During this phase, students can try out modules from the “Economics” or “Economic Research Preparatory Courses” module combinations before deciding which modules to take for the rest of the semester, and which track they want to pursue.
+During the first weeks of the lecture period you can try out modules from the “Economics” or “Economic Research Preparatory Courses” module combinations before deciding which modules to take for the rest of the semester, and which track you want to pursue.
 No course registration in Portal2 is necessary.

 Module combination: Economics

 If you choose to complete the module combination “Economics”, your first semester will comprise the following core courses:

 Application to the Economic Research track requires successful completion of the module combination “Economic Research Preparatory Courses” (doctoral level):